Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Discussion

-On Fig.1a,b quantity $ R_{SF}(t) $ is plotted as the function of time (in the units of $ \delta_{g} \simeq \Lambda_{g}^{-1}$), according to obtained exact Eqs.(16-18) for several distinct values of Luttinger liquid correlation parameter $ g $ in the low-temperature regime of electron tunneling.
-Fig.1a depicts non-interacting and weakly interacting cases ($ g=1 $ and $ g=0.875 $), while Fig.1b refers to strongly interacting case ($ g=0.505 $ and $ g=0.45 $, correspondingly).
-One can see from both figures (Figs.1a,b) that for any strength of electron-electron repulsive interactions in the electrodes (i.e. for any possible value of parameter $ 0< g \leq 1 $ ) the respective weak-tunneling equilibration represents a fast enough and, at the same time, a tiny process, which evolves to the equilibrium on timescales not bigger than $ \simeq 10^{2}\delta_{g} $: its first and most "unequilibrated" stage takes relatively short time $\sim 15-20\delta_{g} $ - for weakly interacting electrons and even shorter time, of the order of $\sim 3-5\delta_{g} $ - for strongly interacting electrons in the QPC leads.
-Besides that, as one can see from both insets to Figs.1a,b on the later stages of system's quantum dynamics (of the order of $\sim 10-50\delta_{g} $) the quantity $ R_{SF}(t) $ - slightly oscillates with very small amplitude around its low-temperature equilibrium value being equal to $ 1/2 $ and the amplitude of such oscillations quickly decays to the values beyond the accuracy of equilibrium value ($ 1/2 $) detection. - These tiny oscillations represent a reminiscence of two different effects: the one defined by bias voltage (i.e. due to $ cos(eVt) $ and $ sin(eVt) $ factors in Eqs.(17,18)) - has the same nature as one of a non-stationary Josephson effect in the superconductivity\cite{41} (since in both cases one has fluctuating phase-field $ \varphi(t) $ which enters Hamiltonian via $ cos(\varphi(t)+eVt) $ term); whereas the second effect is due to the oscillating factors $ cos(\pi/g + 2\eta(t)/g) $ and $ sin(\pi/g + 2\eta(t)/g) $ in Eqs.(17,18), it is similar to "Friedel oscillations" phenomena\cite{42} though realized in the time domain and is compatible with similar effects in the weak backscattering limit of constricted 1D quanutm wires.
+Thus, on Figs.3,4(a,b) the quantity $ R_{SF}(t) $ is plotted as the function of time (in the units of $ \delta \simeq \Lambda^{-1}$), according to obtained exact Eqs.(45-48) for four distinct values of Luttinger liquid correlation parameter $ g $ in the low-temperature regime of electron tunneling.
+Figs.3(a,b) depict non-interacting and weakly interacting cases ($ g=1 $ and $ g=0.85 $), while Figs.4(a,b) refer to strongly interacting case ($ g=0.5 $ and $ g=0.45 $, correspondingly).
+On both Figs.3,4 figure (a) corresponds to early stage of (self-)equilibration process, while figure (b) depicts saturation of the non-equilibrium quantity $ R_{SF}(t) $ to its steady-state value (being equal to $ 1/2 $).
+One can see from Figs.3,4(a) that for any strength of electron-electron repulsive interactions in the electrodes (i.e. for any possible value of parameter $ 0< g \leq 1 $ ) the respective (self-)equilibration represents a fast enough and, at the same time, a tiny process, which evolves to the equilibrium on the timescales which are not bigger than $ \simeq 10^{2}\delta_{g} $: its first and most "disequilibrated" stage takes relatively short time $\sim 15-20\delta_{g} $ - for weakly interacting electrons and even shorter (of the order of $\sim 3-5\delta_{g} $) - for strongly interacting electrons in the QPC leads.
+Besides that, as one can see from Figs.3,4(b) on the later stages of system's quantum dynamics (of the order of $\sim 10-50\delta_{g} $) the quantity $ R_{SF}(t) $ - slightly oscillates with a very small amplitude around its low-temperature steady-state- (or "steady-flow" - ) value being approximately equal to $ 1/2 $ , while the amplitude of such oscillations quickly decays to the values beyond the accuracy of its steady-state ($ 1/2 $) value detection. - These tiny oscillations represent a reminiscence of two different effects: First one is governed by bias voltage (i.e. by means of $ cos(eVt) $ and $ sin(eVt) $ factors in Eqs.(45,46)) - and it has the same nature as one for a non-stationary Josephson effect in the superconducting squids \cite{41} (since in both cases one has fluctuating phase-field $ \varphi(t) $ which enters Hamiltonian via $ cos(\varphi(t)+eVt) $ term).
+The second contribution to these tiny oscillations goes from the oscillating factors $ cos(\pi/g - 2\eta(t)/g) $ and $ sin(\pi/g - 2\eta(t)/g) $ in Eqs.(45,46) and it is similar to the "Friedel oscillations" phenomena\cite{42} though realized here in the time domain and the latter is compatible with similar effects in the weak backscattering limit of constricted 1D quanutm wires.